alienscience/leiningen-war/README.md

 This command does not include dependencies in the war file and is intended for cases where the servlet container classpath is setup manually.

-Create a $PROJECT-$VERSION.war file containing the following directory structure:
+Create a war file containing the following directory structure:

     destination                 default source         project.clj
     ---------------------------------------------------------------------